micro-community/development/docs/pages/concepts/platform.markdown

 ## Fair Usage Limits

-We invoke fair usage limits on the platform by capping everything to sane defaults for all services.
+We invoke fair usage limits on the platform by capping everything to sane defaults for all namespaces.
 Over time we may make this configurable or allow you to pay for additional resources.
-For now the caps are as below per service
+For now the caps are as below per namespace.

-Each namespace gets the following limits
+### Dev

+The per namespace limits of the Dev environment

-- 1 core
+- CPU - 1 core
-- 1 Gb memory
+- Memory - 1 Gb
-- 10 Gb disk space
+- Disk - 10 Gb

-Services are individually capped like so

-- 1 core
-- 128 mb memory
-- 512 mb disk space
+### Platform

+The per namespace limits of the Platform environment

+- CPU - 2 cores
+- Memory - 2 Gb
+- Disk - 20 Gb

-We apply caps across your namespace to limit overall resource usage which is just an upperbound multiple on services.
+We apply caps across your namespace to limit overall resource usage.
 Caps may evolve or change in future to include different resource types but the goal is to provide a fair system that can be shared by all.
+You can cut up these resources however you like with 10 services running 1 instance each or 1 service running 10 instances.

 ## Future